PantherXOS/wiki.pantherx.org/Installation-guide.md

 ### Syncthing

-_Free, unlimited, 100% private Dropbox alternative._
+_With Syncthing, you can share any number of files and folders between your devices (Desktop & Mobile) and friends, family, co-workers or clients.
+It requires no account or subscription, and your data remains yours._

 {% include snippets/screenshot.html image='installer/install_syncthing-tray-first-run.png' alt="" %}

-You will be promted to setup Syncthing, a powerful, decentralized file sharing utility that will replace your Dropbox account by tomorrow.
+You will be promted to setup Syncthing:

 {% include snippets/screenshot.html image='installer/install_syncthing-tray-setup.png' alt="" %}